 New Geodetic Infrastructure and Data with IPY POLENET Project:

 The International Polar Year POLENET project began with the installation of 23 new CGPS stations in Greenland, and another 17 stations are slated to be installed in Antarctica during the 2007-08 field season.
-The systems deployed represent the remote polar CGPS systems best-practices, are the product of the IRIS/UNAVCO/community power and communications system development MRI proposal effort.
+The systems deployed represent the remote polar CGPS systems best-practices, are the product of the IRIS/GAGE/community power and communications system development MRI proposal effort.
 The POLENET project has an open data policy, and the extent of the network provides valuable infrastructure for the larger community.
 Much of the data are downloaded daily via Iridium satellite communications.
-Network maps and data access are available from the UNAVCO data archive.
+Network maps and data access are available from the GAGE data archive.

 Polar power kits available to the community:

 A goal of the power and communications system MRI proposal is to make the systems available to the broader polar research community.
 The current "Polar margins" systems are designed to withstand the extreme environment of the polar margins (extreme winds and moderate cold), and power a 5W system year-round.
 The systems weigh 1200 lbs, fit in most helicopters, and can be set up in a few hours.
-Polar researchers may contact UNAVCO to include these "best-practices" power system kits in their proposals, and availability is not limited to GPS users.
+Polar researchers may contact GAGE to include these "best-practices" power system kits in their proposals, and availability is not limited to GPS users.
 For further information contact projectsunavco.org.

 Terrestrial Laser Scanning Instrument Acquisition Proposal Funded: